slickage/baron/README.md

 ```

 ### Baron Configuration
 Options are read from environment variables listed in the tables below.
 A common way to configure environment variables and launch node applications is using [foreman](https://github.com/ddollar/foreman) with a [.env](http://ddollar.github.io/foreman/#ENVIRONMENT) file.
-Alternatively node applications are often launched with a [systemd](http://www.freedesktop.org/wiki/Software/systemd/) .service definition.  `foreman export` can generate systemd files from an `.env` file.
+Alternatively node applications are often launched with a [systemd](http://www.freedesktop.org/wiki/Software/systemd/) .service definition file.  `foreman export` can generate systemd files from an `.env` file.

 #### CouchDB Options
 * `DB_HOST` - CouchDB's connection hostname (do not specify protocol)